List of Babylon 5 characters: Lyta Alexander

 In Season Four, Lyta was key to eventual resolution of the Shadow War on Coriana 6, serving as the vessel through which Sheridan and Delenn confronted the elder races and forced them to leave the galaxy.
 Immediately after the Shadow War, she was part of the expedition to the Shadows' homeworld of Z'ha'dum.
 Using unknown abilities and implanted instructions from the Vorlons, she triggered the destruction of the planet to spite Alfred Bester and to prevent Shadow technology from falling into the wrong hands.
 However, after the conclusion of the Shadow War, she found herself unwelcome and had difficulty finding employment.
 She would go on to play a decisive role in the end game of the Earth Civil War, triggering the Shadow-modified telepaths smuggled aboard Earth ships to disable the fleet at Mars.

 In Season Five, Alexander became romantically involved with Byron, revealing to the telepaths that they had been created by the Vorlons as weapons for their war with the Shadows.
 After Byron's death, Alexander was inspired by his cause to create a homeworld for telepaths, and became the leader of a movement sponsoring violent resistance against the Corps.
 Lyta also began to more thoroughly explore the abilities the Vorlons had given her.
-She was eventually arrested aboard Babylon 5 for supporting terrorism by John Sheridan.
+She was eventually arrested for supporting terrorism aboard Babylon 5 by John Sheridan.
 Alexander then struck a deal with Michael Garibaldi to help her avoid prosecution, as well as provide funding for her cause.
 Former Narn Ambassador G'Kar took her with him on a mission of exploration.

 Lyta does not appear in any of the canonical material released since the end of the series.
 It is strongly implied in Crusade and some of the canonical novels that her actions (both on Babylon 5 in 2262 and afterward) led to the Telepath War of the mid-2260s, in which she was killed.
 According to Straczynski, Lyta was intended to appear in the Crusade episode "The Path of Sorrows" as part of a flashback, but Tallman's salary could not be negotiated.
 The scene as aired featured an unnamed telepath who died striking against the Psi Corps.
 Whether or not this was intended to be Lyta, Straczynski confirmed Lyta did die in such an attack.
 In the aforementioned script book, Straczynski wrote that both Lyta and Lennier were killed in the explosion of Psi Corps Headquarters in a major battle of the Telepath War.
 Hints about her death had also been stated by Straczynski in posts to the Babylon 5 newsgroup, and in the final novel of the Psi Corps Trilogy by J. Gregory Keyes.